markshin/pl2016/README.md

 - If you copy others' source code, you will get F.
 - "Others' source code" includes other students' and resources around the web.
 Especially, do not consult with public repositories on software foundations.
 - Note that we have a good automatic clone detector.
 I found out that a lot of students cheated last time.
 I hope we all be happy at the end of the semester..
+- The maximum score of a delayed submission is 80% that of a regular submission.

 #### Submission